Andiystyler/AndiyScripts_esx_drugs/README.md

 # AndiyScripts_esx_drugs
 A changed esx_drug that you can create new drugs from the config

-Picking plants then you got harvest
+Picking plants then you go to proccess

 I dont claim this as my own i coded it in a diffrent way the base and the idea comes from esx legacy